 Last year I challenged myself to start keeping my grocery budget at $50 per week.
-I had read all kinds of blogs that were doing $300, $250, and $200 per month, and I was thinking that there was no way I would be able to come close.
+I had read all kinds of blogs that were doing $300, $250, and $200 per month, and I thought there was no way I would be able to come close.
 Our food budget at the time for two people was $400 per month.
-I was aiming to slash it in half.
+I decided to reduce our budget by half.

-Now I'm sure some of you are wondering why I would try this goal when I was almost certain that I would fail.
-The reason is that I felt that I needed to try.
-Even if I failed at $50 per week, I was sure I would save some money simply by trying.
-I chose a specific goal to give me something concrete to aim for rather than the ambiguous "Save Money."
+Now I'm sure you are wondering why I would try this goal when I was almost certain that I would fail.
+I felt that I needed to try.
+Even if I failed at $50 per week, I would save some money by trying.
+I chose a specific goal to give me something concrete to aim for rather than the ambiguous goal of: "Save Money."

 I got a few negative reactions when I mentioned this goal to people.
 They were concerned that I was not eating healthy, or enough.
-Granted, I was pregnant at the time, and that was a concern.
-The thing is, I was eating really well, possibly even better than I had been on the larger budget.
+I was pregnant at the time, and that was a concern.
+There was no need, because I ate really well, possibly even better than I had been.

 Cook From Scratch

-One of the biggest things, and this could help anyone, is that I started cooking mostly from scratch.
-Pinterest was a wonderful resource for recipes to make homemade versions of my favorite convenience foods.
-I've made Hamburger Helper, Rice-a-Roni, Pasta-Roni, macaroni and cheese, even my own "cream of" soups all from scratch.
+One way to save a lot of money on your food budget is cooking from scratch.
+Pinterest is a wonderful resource for recipes to make homemade versions of your favorite convenience foods.
+There are recipes for Hamburger Helper, Rice-a-Roni, Pasta-Roni, macaroni and cheese, even "cream of" soups all from scratch.
 It's not much more trouble than from the box, and it's so much healthier for you.
 And cheaper.
 Always remember that.
 It's cheaper.